RumovZ/anki-manual-de_DE/README.md

   as long as the content remains the same.
 Updates to the content, however, must be made on <https://github.com/ankitects/anki-manual> before they can be integrated here.

+## Tips

+### Previewing Changes

+If you want to preview your local changes, you can install [mdbook](https://github.com/rust-lang/mdBook), put it in your `PATH`, and run `mdbook serve -o` from within your repository folder.
+The binaries and a more detailed description can be found under the link above.